mirlanbeck/rsschool-cv/cv.md

 ### About me

-Frontend developer with a solid foundation in HTML, CSS, and JavaScript currently deepening my skills in React (components, state, architecture) and Next.js (routing, server components, database integration).
-I have experience building responsive interfaces from Figma designs, implementing interactivity in vanilla JavaScript, and using Git/GitHub (branching, commits, pull requests).
-My background in project management sharpened my analytical thinking and discipline with requirements, deadlines, and feedback — skills that carry directly into a structured development process.
-I communicate confidently in English (C1) and am focused on growth through hands-on learning and teamwork
+I am a self-taught frontend developer with over four years of part-time learning experience in HTML, CSS, and JavaScript.
+Alongside building responsive websites and interactive projects, I bring a strong background in project and team management from international organizations.
+This mix of technical skills and organizational experience helps me approach development with structure, attention to detail, and clear communication.
+I am looking to apply these strengths in a professional frontend development role.

 ### Skills